 A giant screen in a modest package

 Here’s a surprise: The Mate 9 isn’t a big smartphone.
 The screen may be massive, but Huawei has clearly used some form of magic to squeeze it into a small body.
-Is the Mate 9 related to Doctor Who’s Tardis?
-Very possibly.
 It’s shorter and the same width as the LG V20, which has a 5.7-inch screen, and just 2mm longer and 3mm wider than the 5.5-inch Pixel XL.
 Probably not coincidentally, it has a nearly identical footprint to the Apple iPhone 7 Plus.

 It sits very comfortably in your hand.
 Yes, you still have to stretch your thumb from one side of the screen to the other, but it’s not an impossible task.
 It takes no more effort to do so than on “normal” phones like the iPhone 7 Plus or the Pixel XL.
 The use of on-screen Android menu keys only helps, too.
 Huawei smoothed the sides of the metal body, but left enough of an edge to give the phone some “bite,” lowering the chances of it slipping from your grip.

 While it’s relatively compact and comfortable, it is quite heavy at 190 grams.
 It’s a big, all-metal phone, with a very large piece of Gorilla Glass over the display, so the extra weight isn’t a shock.
 This whopping size doesn’t apply to the fingerprint sensor, which is below the camera lens on the rear.
 It’s actually quite small and is completely obscured by my fingertip.
-It’s no bad thing, and the accuracy can’t be faulted.
+It’s no bad thing, and we can’t fault the accuracy.